 What can you do?

 Level up, if you still see your narcissist parent, get mentally prepared beforehand, know what they do, understand who they are, learn and remember the patterns behind their behaviour, focus on the outcome you want, don’t play into their games, watch what they do, don’t engage with, if they are nice, compliment them, if they are being hurtful don’t react, instead, see what they are trying to do to your emotions and don’t let them.
-The whole give them positive attention when they are nice, provide them with nothing when they invalidate you.
+On the whole, give them positive attention when they are nice, provide them with nothing when they invalidate you.

 If you can, no contact.